iFernandoSousa/android-statusbar-manager/README.md

          under the License.
 -->

-Android-statusbar-color
+Android-StatusBar-Manager
 ============================

-Set the Android Lollipop statusbar color.
+Manager the Android Status bar, and allow using Translucent with KITKAT and set Color or Transparent for Lollipop.

 Plugin for Cordova >= 3.0
 #### Required